 When developing the Phase III Plan, the EE&C Team, which is familiar with the EE&C plans and related measures being offered by other FirstEnergy utilities, compared each of the programs and measures included in the Company's Phase II Plan to those that may potentially be offered through the Phase III Plan.
 To the extent Phase II Plan measures showed potential, these measures were mapped to the Company's Phase III Plan program offerings.
-Other potential measures were identified through peer review and benchmarking of other utilities and affiliates, industry review, input from stakeholders, consultants and vendors, and a review of both the Pennsylvania Technical Reference Manual ("TRM") and the Market Potential Studies.
-The EE&C Team also issued a request for proposal ("RFP") for demand response programs.
+Other potential measures were identified through peer review and benchmarking of other utilities and affiliates, industry review, input from stakeholders, consultants and vendors, and a review of both the Pennsylvania Technical Reference Manual ("TRM") and the Market Potential Studies.6 The EE&C Team also issued a request for proposal ("RFP") for demand response programs.
 All measures, both current and potential, were assessed based on (i) experience gained since the Phase II Plan was approved and implemented; (ii) participation results and costs from programs and measures offered in the Company's Phase II Plan; (iii) information related to the participation results and costs of potential measures being offered by the other Companies, other FirstEnergy affiliates and other utilities both within and outside of Pennsylvania; (iv) input from stakeholders as well as the Company's energy efficiency consultants and Phase II Plan program evaluator, ADM Associates, Inc.; and (v) responses to the demand response RFP (collectively, "Assessment Input").
-Based on
+Based on this Assessment Input, the EE&C Team developed participation level estimates and corresponding program and measure savings estimates.
+Program costs were then assigned to each selected measure, which were balanced against the Company's 2% spending cap.

-&lt;sup>6 Act 129 Statewide Evaluator Demand Response Potential for Pennsylvania - Final Report - dated February 25, 2015 and released via Secretarial Letter at Docket No. M-2014-2424864 on February 27, 2015 and Act 129 Statewide Evaluator Energy Efficiency Potential for Pennsylvania - Final Report - Dated February 2015, released via Secretarial Letter at Docket No. M-2014-2424864 on February 27, 2015.
+6 Act 129 Statewide Evaluator Demand Response Potential for Pennsylvania - Final Report - dated February 25, 2015 and released via Secretarial Letter at Docket No. M-2014-2424864 on February 27, 2015 and Act 129 Statewide Evaluator Energy Efficiency Potential for Pennsylvania - Final Report - Dated February 2015, released via Secretarial Letter at Docket No. M-2014-2424864 on February 27, 2015.